Small and extremely quick on their feet, Keeping the Dwarf Roborovski Hamster can be a challenge, but extremely

 In other words, they can eat small amounts of meat for protein, as well as plant-based diets plus grains.

-Mealworms are a particular favourite with this breed (but be careful to feed sparingly due to the fat content).
+Mealworms are a particular favorite with the roborovski (but be careful to feed in small amounts as treats, due to the fat content).
 They can also enjoy insects such as grasshoppers.
+Both of these treats are available in most good pet stores.

 These include onions and peppers, as well as any citrus fruits – there are other foods that should be avoided because of potential toxicity, such as apple seeds and aubergines.